Lisbon (Joining the tour)

 This Baroque palace is the official residence of the Spanish Royal Family, although it is only used for state functions.
 Built in 1738, the palace is nearly 1.5 million square-feet, and contains paintings by many European greats.

 In the morning, we will drive to the coastal city of Barcelona.
 Our first stop will be at the Columbus Monument, where we will begin to stroll down La Rambla and eventually come to the Sagrada Familia.
-After that, we will visit the Camp Nou, the famous home of F.C.
-Barcelona (From Feb 3.
-2018, we'll just take photos outside).
-We will also visit the Olympic Park and Stadium.
+Then it's on to photo stop at Camp Nou, the famous home of F.C.
+Barcelona.
+We will also visit the Anella Olimpica.
 With the time we have remaining, we will bustle around Plaza Catalonia for some free time for shopping.

 This gorgeous Spanish city on the Mediterranean is one of the world's most popular tourists destinations due to its rich cultural heritage.
 Visitors can see medieval buildings or admire modernity at the Museum of Contemporary Art.